Kushagra-a11ly/MySQL-Data-Analytics-Project-Real-World-SQL-Insights/Pizza Sales Analysis/Question/README.md

-Questions – Python Conditional Practice
+Questions

 📘 Overview

-The questions/ folder contains structured Python practice questions designed to help learners progress from basic to advanced levels in conditional statements, logical reasoning, and problem-solving.
+The folder contains structured Python practice questions designed to help learners progress from basic to advanced levels in conditional statements, logical reasoning, and problem-solving.
 It is ideal for self-practice, interviews, or project-based learning.

 📂 Folder Structure

-questions/
-│
-├── basic_questions.md          # Introductory questions on Python conditionals
-├── intermediate_questions.md   # Medium-difficulty problems for applied understanding
-└── advanced_questions.md       # Complex challenges requiring deeper logic and problem-solving
+Questions.sql       # Contains question from Basic to Advanced

 🎯 Purpose